Med Physics / BME 573 Medical Image Science: Mathematical and Conceptual Foundations

 Lecture 30: Intro to image reconstruction

-Lecture 31: Direct image reconstruction methods / Jupyter notebook (launch mybinder)
+Lecture 31: Direct image reconstruction methods / Jupyter notebook (launch on Google Colab)

-Lecture 32: Matrix-vector operations as image-based operations / Jupyter notebook (launch mybinder)
+Lecture 32: Matrix-vector operations as image-based operations / Jupyter notebook (launch on Google Colab)

-Lecture 33: L2-regularized image reconstruction / Jupyter notebook (launch mybinder)
+Lecture 33: L2-regularized image reconstruction / Jupyter notebook (launch on Google Colab)

-Lecture 34: L1-regularized image reconstruction and compressed sensing / Jupyter notebook (launch mybinder)
+Lecture 34: L1-regularized image reconstruction and compressed sensing / Jupyter notebook (launch on Google Colab)

 Lecture 35: Intro to optimization in therapy planning